 Pennsylvania Adult & Teen Challenge (PAATC) offers reputable rehab programs to help you achieve lasting recovery and renew the relationships addiction has damaged.
 For information, reach out to us by filling out our online form or calling 844.442.8673.

 Heroin Addiction and Relationships

-One reason is that when you are addicted, you can’t really think about anything but your addiction.
+When you are addicted, you can’t really think about anything but your addiction.
 You are focused on acquiring and using heroin, recovering from use, and repeating the cycle.
-Even though a strong human connection can last a lifetime, and a heroin high only lasts a few minutes or hours, nothing else matters when someone is addicted to that feeling.
+In fact, nothing else matters when you are addicted to that feeling.
 Getting help for heroin addiction can help you reform the communication and community that your focus on heroin use has destroyed.

 Does Your Relationship Need Heroin Addiction Help?

 Some of the effects of heroin addiction on relationships are due to the following:

 - Lies and secrecy become commonplace.
 They increase as you try to hide the truth.
 Whether out of shame, fear, or guilt, deception becomes the standard.
 In many cases, you may feel that you must protect your secrets at all costs.
 Lies and secrecy are not conducive to good relationships.

 - Loss of trust can attack a relationship at its foundation.
 The more you lie, shut people out, and cut off communication, the harder it is for the people in your life to trust you.